Twisted bilayer graphene as a terahertz plasmonic crystal: Discussion

+In practice, at small twist angles there may be significant variations in the twist angle across the sample.
+If the twist-angle disorder is weak, it may be accounted for by adding some additional broadening to the plasmon dispersion.
+Stronger disorder would wash out the plasmonic band structure, but long-wavelength plasmons with $\lambda_p\gg L$ may still be described by a continuum medium theory with a renormalized Drude weight.
+We leave a detailed study of the disorder effects to future work.

-Potential future directions for theoretical investigation include exploring a crossover between the coherent and the incoherent regimes.
-The coherence length $L_\varphi$ should decrease as temperature and interaction strength increase, so that a schematic regime diagram may look like as shown in Fig.~\ref{fig:phase_diagram}.
+Other potential future directions for theoretical investigation include exploring a crossover between the coherent and the incoherent regimes.
+As discussed in Sec.~\ref{sec:Introduction2}, the coherence length $L_\varphi$ should decrease as the temperature or the frequency increases, so that a schematic regime diagram may look like as shown in Fig.~\ref{fig:phase_diagram}.
+In the limits of weak forward scattering or weak deflection at the nodes, this crossover can be studied by bosonization and perturbative renormalization-group techniques~\cite{Kane1992}.

 The coherence length can be deduced from measuring Aharonov-Bohm oscillations in magnetotransport experiments where mTBG is subject to an external magnetic field~\cite{Rickhaus2018, Xu2019, DeBeule2020}.
 In a fully coherent case the Aharonov-Bohm oscillations should evolve into the quantum Hall effect with Hofstadter butterfly characteristics~\cite{Chou2020}.
-It would be interesting to study the effect of the magnetic field on the plasmons.
-In particular, the localized plasmon eigenfunctions shown in Fig.~\ref{fig:localized_modes} may exhibit oscillations with a period proportional to the areas they enclose.
+It would be interesting to study the effect of the magnetic field on the plasmons; in particular, on the localized eigenmodes that enclose a finite Aharonov-Bohm flux (Fig.~\ref{fig:localized_modes}).

-Another intriguing possibility is to extend our model to study plasmons in TBG at large twist angles near commensurate ones (e.g., $\theta=38.21^\circ$), which has also been shown to host a network of topological domain wall states described by a scattering model~\cite{Pal2019}.
+Another intriguing possibility is to extend our model to near-commensurate twist angles, e.g., $\theta = 38.21^\circ$, where TBG has also been predicted to host networks of topological domain wall states~\cite{Pal2019}.
 Considering effects of elastic strain, which can induce quasi-1D channels in moir\'e systems~\cite{Sinner2023}, may also be worthwhile.
-Narrow-band systems, such as TBG, are predicted to possess undamped plasmons above the particle-hole continuum~\cite{Lewandowski2019}.
+Narrow-band systems, such as TBG, are expected to possess undamped plasmons above the particle-hole continuum~\cite{Lewandowski2019}.
 This may have implications for our model system as well.
 Finally, it may be interesting to extend our theory to plasmons in artificial networks of nanotubes or nanowires~\cite{Parage1998, Groep2012}.